Gunzther/RabbyHops-BananasHamp/README.md

 ![h1](imageReadMe/08.gif)

-### Mutiplayer mode
+### Multiplayer mode
 In this mode, player has to connect the internet connection.
-Player will play with others in the different computer.
+Player will play with others on the different computer.

 - Player can input the game ID and port number, if another player already create and open room.